cakwok/Computer-Vision/5. OCR using Deep Networks/README.md

 Q4ii        Q4ii - Design your own experiment batch size.py<br>
 Q4iii       Q4iii - Design your own experiment batch normalization.py<br>

+### EDA
 The MNIST digit data consists of a training dataset of 60k 28x28 labeled digits and a testing dataset of 10k 28x28 labeled digits.
 The dataset was imported directly from the torchvision package as torchvision.datasets.MNIST.
 Below capture shows the examples of the MNIST digit dataset with the corresponding ground truth.

 <img src = "https://user-images.githubusercontent.com/21034990/177019922-2f674cf3-daf6-44cd-9e23-1e7fea3aa37c.png" width = 400>

+### Built the CNN
 Built the network with 2 convolution layers with max pooling and dropout, then trained the model for 5 epochs with batch size = 64.

 <img src = "https://user-images.githubusercontent.com/21034990/219908228-7e2e7bf2-e7d5-4e2c-82f9-88d94cec1c33.png" width = 400>

-From the plot below, we can see when the system have been trained with 60k examples, which is approximately 1 epoch, the negative log likelihood loss has significantly dropped from more than 2 to reach a plateau at around 0.5 of the cost function.
+Upon completing 5 epochs, the plotted data indicates that the negative log likelihood loss function has shown a significant reduction in value, from over 2 to plateau around 0.5, after processing approximately 60,000 examples which is roughly equal to 1 epoch.

 <img src = "https://user-images.githubusercontent.com/21034990/177019931-3d9b189b-c1cb-46df-9703-2f54866ce848.png" width = 400>

-As observed from the network logging below, we can further visualize that the training has significant improvement at the second epoch.
+And by observing from the network logging, we can further visualize that the training has significant improvement at the second epoch.

 ```
 Test set: Avg. loss: 2.3065, Accuracy: 1101/10000 (11%)